JennJin/Sphero-and-Alexa/sphero-server/README.md

 Once Sphero is connected, it should turn a solid 'pinkish-purple'.

-**Test changing the color:**
+### Test changing the color

 Postman -
 POST Color-Green

 HTTP -
 `POST http://localhost:3000/sphero/color/green`

-### Start Localhost Tunnel
+## Start Localhost Tunnel
 For this project, we'll use ngrok to create a secure tunnel to the Sphero Sever running locally.
 This removes the complexity and hassle of configuring a secure public facing HTTPS server.

 [Sign up](https://dashboard.ngrok.com/user/signup) for an account and download [ngrok](https://ngrok.com/).

 Start the ngrok secure tunnel:
 `ngrok http \<listening port\>`

 Example: